“Calm elegance meets functional, contemporary design in the heart of the Austrian capital”

 - Boutique Hotel

 - Restaurants Nearby

 - Guest Lounge

 The 39 minimalist and ultra-functional rooms are reminiscent of a cool city apartment.
 We particularly liked the living room areas, with wooden floors, geometric rugs and Wittmann sofas.
-The reading chair with pouffe, and the absence of any work desk, made it feel like home, as did the impressively well-stocked bar fridge and espresso machine.
+The reading chair with pouffe, and the absence of any work desk, made it feel like home, as did the impressively well-stocked minibar and espresso machine.
 All drinks except spirits and sparkling wines are free of charge.

 Superior Courtyard Rooms overlook the inner courtyard, while the larger, airier Deluxe Rooms have views towards the Opera House and cushioned nooks nestled in the huge bay windows: perfect to relax in with a coffee and a book from the in-room selection.
 Top of the tree are the Duplex Suites, stunning split-level rooms looking onto the historic city centre.

 Bathrooms are white marble-style affairs with rainforest showers (some have bathtubs, too).
 All come with bathrobes and fabulous organic toiletries by local manufacturer Wolfgang Lederhaas.

 - Air conditioning